 Change Soiling Losses

 The primary way to incorporate gains from bifacial or increased reflected irradiance from a floating PV array is to edit the soiling losses in your Condition Set.
-For example, if you expected to see a 10% gain in production from these effects, you would change your soiling loss for the year (or for each month if it varies).
-Below is an example of how the soiling loss would change from a default value of -2% after being boosted by 10%
+For example, if you expected to see an annual 10% gain in production from these effects, you would reduce your soiling loss for the year by a factor of 10.
+Negative soiling losses translate to gains in the simulation and you can easily adjust each month independently if the expected gains or losses vary month-to-month.
+Below is an example of how the soiling loss would change from a default value of 2% after being boosted by 10%

 - Default soiling loss: 2.0%